orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/optpreproc.rst

-Because of physical constrains on the sensor design, it is difficult to achieve high spatial and spectral resolution at the same time: a better spatial resolution means a smaller detector, which in turns means lesser optical flow on the detector surface.
+Because of physical constrains on the sensor design, it is difficult to achieve high spatial and spectral resolution at the same time: a better spatial resolution means a smaller detector, which in turn means lesser optical flow on the detector surface.
 On the contrary, spectral bands are obtained through filters applied on the detector surface, that lowers the optical flow, so that it is necessary to increase the detector size to achieve an acceptable signal to noise ratio.

-For these reasons, many high resolution satellite payload are composed of two sets of detectors, which in turns delivers two different kind of
+For these reasons, many high resolution satellite payload are composed of two sets of detectors, which in turn delivers two different kind of
 images:

 -  The multi-spectral (XS) image, composed of 3 to 8 spectral bands